Contact us

 Deploying rock-solid carbon removal

-In 2025 Arca completed world’s first and only carbon removal project using mine waste at an active mine operation.
-The technologies deployed during this highly successful 18-month demonstration project resulted in a 10x to 20x increase in mineralization rate above the baseline while removing 100 net tonnes of CO2 from the atmosphere safely and permanently.
+In 2025, Arca completed the world’s first and only carbon removal project using mine waste at an active mine operation.
+The technologies deployed during this highly successful 18-month demonstration project resulted in a 10x to 20x increase in mineralization rate above the baseline.
 We proved that Arca has the skills to partner seamlessly with heavy industry.
 This demonstration also contributed to Arca becoming a finalist in the globally prestigious XPRIZE Carbon Removal competition.

 Rovers from Copperstone are customized with Arca's Smart Churning technologies